Menopause and High Blood Pressure-What Every Woman Needs to Know

 What about alcohol?

 A traditional Mediterranean diet often includes moderate wine consumption, particularly red wine.
-But don’t get too excited, newer research has cast doubt on the idea that even moderate alcohol consumption is beneficial for heart health.
+But don’t get too excited—new research questions whether even moderate alcohol is good for heart health.

-While past studies suggested that compounds like resveratrol in red wine might offer protection against heart disease, more recent research indicates that these benefits may be overstated.
+While past studies suggested red wine compounds like resveratrol might protect the heart, newer research suggests these benefits may be overstated.

 In fact, regular alcohol intake, even in small amounts, has been linked to increased blood pressure, heart disease, and certain cancers, particularly in post-menopausal women.

-Many women also complain that alcohol interferes with their sleep and makes hot flashes and night sweats worse.
-Since alcohol disrupts sleep cycles and raises body temperature, it can intensify already challenging sleep disturbances.
+A lot of women also find that alcohol worsens sleep and hot flashes.
+Since alcohol disrupts sleep and raises body temperature, it can make menopausal sleep issues worse.

-With this in mind, it may be wise to limit alcohol intake and consider mocktails or other non-alcoholic beverages instead.
+With this in mind, it may be wise to limit alcohol and try mocktails or other non-alcoholic drinks.

 For more information see: Is Alcohol and Menopause a Good Mix?